On this page we provide you answers and questions all about the hard- and software product portfolio.

 For everyday use the plc has an Ethernet port which can either be connected to the PC directly or to a network switch.
 For a direct Ethernet connection no special cable is needed, all Berghof plc’s support the auto-crossing feature.
 However the Ethernet settings on the plc and on the PC have to be correct in order for both devices to be able to connect.

-For plcs that have more than one Ethernet-port, the standard Ethernet-interface (ETH0) is always the first port.
+For controllers which have more than one Ethernet port, the standard Ethernet interface (ETH0) the first port.

-For the models DC2xxx and ECC21xx it is the port named X4.
+On the models DC-Pro, DC Prime and CC-Slim this is the port with the designation X4.

 If you have a Berghof display controller, the current IP address of the first Ethernet port is shown on screen.